enioka/flowbox-spec/description.rst

 The agent infrastructure should smmothly integrate with production schedulers.
 Beyond built in scheduler protocol, the agent may provide means to interface more closely with schedulers when built on proprietary protocols.
+This SPI should at least support the following tasks :

+*

 Log SPI
 =======

-The Log SPI is the standard way for the agent to interact with (local) logs
+The Log SPI is the standard way for the agent to interact with (local) logs.
+Main functions for this log spi :

-* log a new entry in logs
+* log a new entry in logs, with well defined structure making easy analysis and search by multiple criterias (application, environment, flow, flow occurrence, time, type of log, ...),
-* list logs for a search criteria
+* list logs for a search criteria (at least time interval),
-* access to logs detailed contents for a search criteria
+* access to logs detailed contents for a search criteria.

-This SPI should be based on standard platform logging standards (as slf4j or equivalent in different languages).
+This SPI should be based on standard platform logging tools/frameworks (as slf4j, nlog or equivalent in different languages).
-Even if only first is actually mandatory, it is highly recommended for an agent to implement the two others so that the agent can provide to a central administration basic access to log information in realtime without need for a
+Even if only first capability is actually mandatory, it is highly recommended for an agent to implement the two others so that the agent can provide to a central administration basic access to log information in realtime without need for a log sink.

 Notification SPI
 ================